About the STARTALK Chinese program

 - Spring 2024: Meet once a week (1.5 hours) after school in person or online for 14 weeks.

 Participants are accepted on a rolling basis.
+Our program welcomes new students as well as returning students.

 Both in-person (Wooster High School, Reno, NV) and online Zoom live info sessions will be available to present program information and have interactive Q&A. Teachers, students and parents are all welcome.